From inside the book

 Page 55

-And the said Mary was mother to James VI , now sole monarch of the whole Island of Great Britain and King of France and Ireland .
-This forenamed proclamation was most distinctly and audibly read by Sir Robert Cecil , princi- , pal ...
+... whole Island of Great Britain and King of France and Ireland .
+This forenamed proclamation was most distinctly and audibly read by Sir Robert Cecil , princi- pal secretary unto Queen Elizabeth .
+Also the Lords and Privy Councilors of ...

-And the said Mary was mother to James VI , now sole monarch of the whole Island of Great Britain and King of France and Ireland .
-This forenamed proclamation was most distinctly and audibly read by Sir Robert Cecil , princi- , pal ...
+... whole Island of Great Britain and King of France and Ireland .
+This forenamed proclamation was most distinctly and audibly read by Sir Robert Cecil , princi- pal secretary unto Queen Elizabeth .
+Also the Lords and Privy Councilors of ...

 Page 105